leoaaraujo/articles/aap-pgsql-exporter-grafana/README.md

-# **Monitoring Ansible Automation Platform PostgreSQL Server using Prometheus and Grafana**
+# **Monitoring the Ansible Automation Platform Database using Prometheus and Grafana**

 &nbsp;